Interaction of Elasto-inertial Turbulence and material microstructure – INTER-ET

 Elastic Turbulence

-Elastic turbulence has recently received exponentially increasing attention as a promising way to increase mixing and heat transfer at small scales (e.g., lab-on-a-chip applications).
-It also plays a role in efficient cleaning and storage of fluids in the ground, but can be an undesired source of chaotic flow paths and friction (e.g., cell sorting, blood flow).
+Elastic turbulence has recently received exponentially increasing attention as a promising way to increase mixing and heat transfer at small scales, such as in lab-on-a-chip applications.
+It also plays a role in:

 Knowledge Gaps

-However, large gaps exist in understanding elastic and elasto-inertial turbulence, particularly between conflicting experiments and theories, and the multiscale interactions needed to sustain it.
+However, significant gaps exist in understanding elastic and elasto-inertial turbulence, particularly between conflicting experiments and theories, as well as the multiscale interactions needed to sustain it.

-The INTER-ET proposal will revolutionize the state-of-the-art understanding of elastic fluids turbulence and its interaction with material microstructure through synergetic simulations and experiments that were impossible until now.
+The INTER-ET proposal aims to revolutionize the state-of-the-art understanding of elastic fluid turbulence and its interaction with material microstructure.
+This will be achieved through synergetic simulations and experiments that were previously impossible.

 Methodology

-Theories for Newtonian turbulence do not hold for elastic fluids, and there is an urgent need for improved theories and models in wall-bounded turbulence of complex fluids.
+Theories for Newtonian turbulence do not hold for elastic fluids, highlighting an urgent need for improved theories and models in wall-bounded turbulence of complex fluids.

 Objectives